Altinn/altinn-studio-docs/content/technology/solutions/altinn-apps/app/apptemplates/asp.net/customizing.md

 ## Adding custom API's
 It is possible to add custom API's to the app.
 The need to be added as web-api controllers in the app project.

-See [here](/app/development/api/expose/) for a step to step guideline for adding custom API's to the application.
+See [development handbook](/app/development/api/expose/) for a step to step guideline for adding custom API's to the application.

 ## Consuming custom API's
 A app can consume any REST-API avaiable on the Internet.